 Did you know that up to 60 percent of a manufacturing facility’s total operating expenses comes from industrial refrigeration?
 It’s no surprise that refrigeration efficiency is a priority.

 However, engineers often look to optimize individual components rather than taking a holistic approach, leading to wasted energy and operational inefficiencies.
 To avoid this fragmented approach, here are six steps to optimize the entire system and achieve the greatest energy efficiency:

 1. Optimize settings

 Condensing pressure should typically be run as low as possible.
-Suction pressure should also be run as low as possible while still maintaining the desired room/product temperatures.
+Suction pressure should also be run as high as possible while still maintaining the desired room/product temperatures.
 Even adjusting the suction pressure up a degree could mean a 1.5 percent savings for those compressors.
 There are many different settings and parts that can be checked to ensure optimal performance.